 Integrity, transparency and compliance with the basic democratic order are requirements for the work of OePAV members and are integral parts of their self-conception.

-Article 1: Honesty and Transparency
+Article 1: Honesty and transparency

 OePAV members must be honest and accurate in their interrelations with clients, political institutions, the legislative and executive bodies, the media and the public.
 They must not mislead by using inaccurate or incomplete information.
 Members of the OePAV must pay attention to transparency.
 They must disclose their clients’ identity when acting on their behalf.

-Article 2: Confidentiality and Conflict of Interests
+Article 2: Confidentiality and conflict of interest

 OePAV members are committed to discretion in their work.
 Meetings with politicians or members of the administration must be confidential unless otherwise agreed.
 Consultants must protect confidential information and protect privacy rights of their current and former clients.
 Confidential information concerning current and former clients must not be passed on without the clients’ explicit approval.
 OePAV members must not accept an assignment that may cause conflicts of interest.

-Article 3: Dishonest Methods
+Article 3: Dishonest methods

 In representing their clients’ interests, OePAV members must refrain from any dishonest or illegal behavior.
 They must not give direct or indirect financial incentives.
 If a client requested an illegal action from the consultant, the consultant would have to decline the request and inform the client about the reasons for his decline.

-Article 4: No Discrimination
+Article 4: No discrimination